Movement III · The Survival · /khorasan/ · Stream I · Mode I/II · Encoding

 When the Abbasid synthesis reached its peak in the ninth and tenth centuries, two things happened simultaneously — and most histories of Islamic thought have tracked only one of them.

-The second: the Alid-Prophetic teaching, the metaphysics of the school of Imam Ja'far al-Sadiq, the cosmological tradition that Jabir ibn Hayyan carried — this line did not go West.
+The second: the Alid-Prophetic teaching, the metaphysics of the school of Imam Ja'far al-Sadiq (A.S.), the cosmological tradition that Jabir ibn Hayyan carried — this line did not go West.
 It went East.
 Into Khorasan.
 Into Persia.
 Into the Safavid philosophical school.
 Into the dargahs of the Indus basin.
 Into Iqbal.
-This is Stream III.
-This is the Khorasan Corridor.
+This is Stream I. This is the Khorasan Corridor.

 The Structural Distinction